-- DA2041 form filled out and signed as specified then submitted to the Office of Risk Management/SEDGWICK – FORM DA2041 IS TO BE SUBMITTED WITHIN 48 HOURS OF ACCIDENT.
+- DA2041 form must be filled out and signed as specified then submitted to the Office of Risk Management/SEDGWICK – FORM DA2041 IS TO BE SUBMITTED WITHIN 48 HOURS OF ACCIDENT.

-- All of the above mentioned forms must be obtained and submitted as stated in l.
+- All of the above mentioned forms must be obtained and submitted as stated in #1.

 - Two estimates of repair are obtained and submitted to the Office of Risk Management.
-O.R.M. will in turn try to collect repair costs from the insurance company of the individual at fault.
-A vehicle registration is needed for any automobile on or off campus.
-There is a $l,000.00 deductible on comprehensive/collision automobile claims.
-All automobile claims are submitted to Walter Lockhart, Transportation Supervisor, Office of Risk Management, Box 91106, Baton Rouge, LA 70821.
-Claims (DA2041 form) are to be submitted within 48 hours of the accident.
+ORM will in turn try to collect repair costs from the insurance company of the individual at fault.
+NOTE: A vehicle registration is needed for any automobile on or off campus.

 - A letter is received from the Director of the Physical Plant describing the claim at hand.